 - 1. Departments shall be responsible for purchases and projects valued less than \$25,000.
 (In the context of this Policy, whenever any dollar thresholds are referenced, the estimated total value of the purchase or project, including all components related thereto, either over the course of the term of the award or, in the absence of a term of award, over the course of the next twelve (12) months, shall be considered.) - 2.
-Departments shall use pricing established pursuant to citywide City procurement awards or Tennessee statewide contracts if and as available.
-The use of pricing established by cooperative purchasing arrangements approved by the City Administrator for use by the City, as well as pricing established by other Tennessee local governments pursuant to a competitive process involving "public advertisement" (hereby defined to mean the same as that term is used in T.C.A. § 6-56-301 et seq., the Tennessee Municipal Purchasing Law of 1983, as it may be amended from time to time) and sealed submittals, are also allowed and may be used in lieu of competitive pricing established by the City of Franklin. - 3.
-Departments shall advise the Purchasing Office and or the Finance Department as to the method of payment that best meets the needs of the City, but payment by electronic means (either direct deposit such as "ACH" or "Electronic Funds Transfer" or purchasing card) shall be the default method of payment.
+Departments shall use pricing established pursuant to City procurement awards or Tennessee statewide contracts if and as available.
+The use of pricing established by cooperative purchasing arrangements approved by the City Administrator for use by the City, as well as pricing established by other Tennessee local governments pursuant to a competitive process involving "public advertisement" (hereby defined to mean the same as that term is used in T.C.A. § 6-56-301 et seq., the Tennessee Municipal Purchasing Law of 1983, as it may be amended from time to time) and sealed submittals, are also allowed and may be used in lieu of competitive pricing established by the City. - 3.
+Departments shall advise the Purchasing Office and/or the Finance Department as to the method of payment that best meets the needs of the City.